Skip to content

 The path leading to the platforms with memorial plaques is paved with tens of thousands of pebbles from the Neretva River.

-Circular Pool
+Round Pool

 … at the bottom, seemingly separate from the Monument, there is a large fountain without water jets.
 The calm green water symbolizes paying tribute to the fallen fighters.
 From the top of the Monument, from the terraces, looking at the serene water surface, the new Mostar is reflected in the fountain.